RidaAliDeeb123/Infinite-Loading/README.md

 # Infinite-Loading
-An infinite loading screen on a website with a black background and a white dotted loading icon.
+An infinite loading screen on a website with a black background and a white dotted loading icon